adrienjoly/adrienjoly.github.io/now/index.md

 - ⛑ Making sure that [openwhyd.org](https://openwhyd.org) ([open-source](https://github.com/openwhyd) music curation platform) keeps working as expected.
 You can help us sustain our product and community of music lovers by [contributing](https://openwhyd.org/contribute) and/or [donating](https://openwhyd.org/donate).

-- 🛠 When I still have some energy left, I develop, ship and maintain [side projects](/prod).
+- 🛠 When I have some energy left, I develop, ship and maintain [side projects](/prod).
+Also, I'm exploring the idea of performing 8-bit music from the Nintendo/NES era (a.k.a. chiptune videogame music) live.

-- 🔌 Current topics of interest: learning about tech team management, music composition and FM synthesis (e.g. Adlib/OPL3, sonic-pi).

-> Last update was November 4th, 2018.
+> Last update was March 9th, 2019.
 [History](https://github.com/adrienjoly/adrienjoly.github.com/commits/master/now)
 >
 > Follow [@adrienjoly](https://twitter.com/adrienjoly) on Twitter.